 The first two subsections are about how to get graphics into your game, something that you'll really need to know.
-After that, I'll discuss a few nasty but highly technical things that may or may not cause problems later on.
-These are optional and you can skip to the pageflipping demo at any time, but I urge you to read them anyway.
-They may save you a lot of debugging time.
+After that I'll discuss a few nasty and highly technical things that may or may not cause problems later on.
+These are optional and you can skip to the data-loading/interpreting demo at any time.
+That said, I urge you to read them anyway because they may save you a lot of debugging time.